aont/gn_entagger/README.md

-## Tools for generate mp3 entagged with with Gracenote data
+## Tools to generate mp3 entagged with with Gracenote data

 ### Required Libraries